 When you hear the word “puzzle”, your mind probably goes to the classic jigsaw puzzles that have interlocking pieces.
-But they’re not the only game in town as there are also inset puzzles which include a wooden tray.
+But they’re not the only game in town as there are also inset puzzles, which include pieces that fit inside holes on a wooden tray.

 Under those two puzzle groups, there are actually 6 additional types which are as follows: